Encore Boston Harbor: Massachusetts Gaming Commission probe

+Expansion attempt

+As of May 2024, Wynn was negotiating with the city of Everett in hopes of building a $400 million expansion of gaming, restaurant, and nightclub space on the east side of Broadway, connected by an overhead walkway.
+Wynn has already purchased for $25 million 45 acres of land from Constellation Energy, where Mystic Generating Station is being decommissioned.

 Features

 Design and architecture

 The $2.5 billion Encore Boston Harbor resort and casino was completed in 2019.
 According to the Encore Boston Harbor website, the 33-acre development is "the largest private single-phase construction project in the history of the Commonwealth of Massachusetts."
 With construction by Suffolk Construction Company and design by Wynn Resorts, the bronze-toned glass tower has 27 above-ground floors and tops out at 319 ft.
-With 671 rooms, the building houses a hotel and gaming area as well as a five-star spa, meeting, and event space with a grand ballroom, while the lobby features a 2000 lb sculpture of Popeye by artist Jeff Koons, which Steve Wynn purchased at auction for $28.2 million specifically for the location.
+With 671 rooms, the building houses a hotel and gaming area as well as a five-star spa, meeting, and event space with a grand ballroom, while the lobby used to feature a 2000 lb sculpture of Popeye by artist Jeff Koons, which Steve Wynn purchased at auction for $28.2 million specifically for the location.
 In December 2019, the U.S. Green Building Council certified the 1753705 sqft building as LEED Platinum.
 The resort was the final project designed by legendary casino designer Roger Thomas, whose work with Steve Wynn included designing The Mirage, The Bellagio, Treasure Island, Beau Rivage and the entire Wynn portfolio of resorts.

 There are approximately 2,900 parking spots, all of which are free of charge.
 The 671 hotel rooms in the main Encore Boston Harbor tower have three types: the multi-room "apartment suites," the "harborview suites" with panoramic views of the Boston skyline, and the "deluxe resort" rooms.
 With an average area of 650 ft2, Wynn Resorts claims the deluxe rooms have the "largest standard hotel room size in Boston".

 Interior attractions and venues

 The resort features a number of venues, retail outlets, and other attractions beyond a hotel, including a casino, thirteen restaurants, a sports bar, a spa, and space for meetings and weddings.
 As with other Wynn Resorts developments such as Wynn Las Vegas, Encore Boston Harbor includes a strip of luxury retail shops.
 The gaming areas of the development includes poker tables, slot machines, and other table games.

-The casino and hotel houses tens of millions of dollars' worth of original paintings, sculptures, and mosaics, including a $28million Jeff Koons statue of Popeye the Sailor.
+The casino and hotel houses tens of millions of dollars' worth of original paintings, sculptures, and mosaics.

 Restaurants

-At opening day the following 15 bars and restaurants were available:
+The following bars and restaurants remain from opening day: